kluless13/fishtally/README.md

    pip --version
    ```

-Certainly!
-Here's a guide for running `fishtally.py`, which can be included in your `README.md` file or other documentation.
-This guide will provide instructions on how to use the command-line interface (CLI) of the tool.

----

 # Running FishTally

 This repository contains tools for detecting and counting fish in video footage using YOLO-based models.
 There are two main scripts: `fishtally.py` for processing videos and `list_classes.py` for listing available classes in the YOLO model.